This article provides information on the Churn Recognition setting available in ChartMogul. Learn how to configure this setting.

 ChartMogul offers two main churn recognition options:

-- Always recognize cancellations as churn at the end of the service period (default) — ChartMogul recognizes churn at the end of the subscription’s current paid-up billing period, even if the subscription is canceled immediately in your billing system.
+- At the end of the final service period — ChartMogul recognizes churn at the end of the subscription’s current paid-up billing period, even if the subscription is canceled immediately in your billing system.
 This is often considered good practice for MRR reporting.

 If you’re using Recurly, you have an additional option:

-- Churn subscriptions at the time when the cancellation event is triggered/clicked, regardless if subscription is set to cancel immediately or cancel/not-renew at the end of the billing period — If you select this option and aren’t using Reculy, ChartMogul will recognize cancellations as churn at the time of cancellation.
+- The moment a customer sets their subscription to cancel (Only supported for Recurly) — If you select this option and aren’t using Reculy, ChartMogul will recognize cancellations as churn at the time of cancellation.

 Limitations with Shopify, Google Play, and App Store Connect

-The Churn Recognition setting works the same for all of our billing system integrations, except as noted here:
+The Churn Recognition setting works the same for all supported billing systems, except as noted here:

 - Shopify — Since we only import non-recurring transactions from Shopify, this setting is not relevant.